 Create visualizations via code in Calculations

-There's an infinite number of simple and advanced visualizations that can be created using R code in a Calculation > Custom Code output.
+There are an infinite number of simple and advanced visualizations that can be created using R code in a Calculation > Custom Code output.
 For example:

 Modify a visualization

-You can modify the data source, using a rule, and customize the appearance of the visualization (fonts, colors, labels, axes, etc) using the Chart tab in the object inspector.
+You can modify the data source, using a rule, and customize the appearance of the visualization (fonts, colors, labels, axes, etc) using the Chart tab in the object inspector .

 Change the data source